 Nuisance activities can have a negative impact on local communities.
 The police and local authorities have a range of powers to tackle these activities.
-However, voluntary sector organisations have voiced concerns that an increase in the use of these powers is criminalising homelessness and not addressing the root cause of the problem.
+However, homelessness organisations are concerned that the use of these powers criminalises rough sleeping and does not address the root cause of the problem.

 - Civil injunctions